moq-wg/moq-transport/draft-ietf-moq-transport.md

 the new start Object.
 The end Object MUST NOT increase and when it decreases, there is no guarantee that a publisher will not have already sent Objects after the new end Object.
-A publisher SHOULD close the Session as a 'Protocol Violation' if the SUBSCRIBE_UPDATE violates either rule or if the subscriber specifies a Subscribe ID that has never existed within the Session.
+A publisher SHOULD close the Session as a 'Protocol Violation' if the SUBSCRIBE_UPDATE violates either rule or if the subscriber specifies a Subscribe ID that does not exist within the Session.

 Unlike a new subscription, SUBSCRIBE_UPDATE can not cause an Object to be delivered multiple times.
 Like SUBSCRIBE, EndGroup and EndObject MUST specify the